Opera Fusion: New Works

 Opera Fusion: New Works (OF:NW) is a partnership between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) dedicated to fostering the development of new American operas.
 This collaboration is jointly led by Evans Mirageas, the Harry T. Wilks Artistic Director at Cincinnati Opera, as well as Robin Guarino, Professor of Opera at CCM.
-Since its founding in 2011, OF:NW has developed seventeen new American operas.
+Since its founding in 2011, OF:NW has developed twenty-five new American operas.